amihaiemil/amihaiemil.github.io/_posts/2016-12-05-project-charles.markdown

 {% endhighlight %}

 Above is a simple example of how your crawling code should look when using this lib.
-Please, take a little time to study the [unit tests](https://github.com/opencharles/charles/tree/master/src/test/java/com/amihaiemil/charles) and completely understand all the clases involved.
+Please, take a little time to study the [unit tests](https://github.com/opencharles/charles/tree/master/src/test/java/com/amihaiemil/charles) and completely understand all the classes involved.

 For now, 2 implementations of [SitemapXmlCrawl](https://github.com/opencharles/charles/blob/master/src/main/java/com/amihaiemil/charles/SitemapXmlCrawl.java) and
 [GraphCrawl](https://github.com/opencharles/charles/blob/master/src/main/java/com/amihaiemil/charles/GraphCrawl.java).
 There are also some decorators provided, to help you retry the crawl in case of a